Al 3104 Powder

 Refer SDS and local regulations for complete guidelines.

-Inspection and Testing of AlSi10 Powder
+Inspection and Testing of AlSi50 Powder

 | Parameter | Method | Specification |

-| Chemical composition | OES, XRF, wet chemistry | Conformance to Al, Si, Mg content |
+| Chemical composition | OES, XRF, wet chemistry | Conformance to Al and Si content |

 | Particle size distribution | Laser diffraction, sieving | D10, D50, D90 within range |

-| Powder morphology | SEM imaging | Spherical shape and flowability |
+| Powder morphology | SEM imaging | Shape and flow characteristics |

 | Apparent density | Hall flowmeter test | Minimum specified density |

-| Flow rate | Hall flow meter test | Maximum flow seconds |
+| Flow rate | Hall flowmeter test | Maximum seconds for 50g flow |

 | Impurity levels | ICP or LECO analysis | Low oxygen, moisture content |